pucherot/Pi.Alert/README.md

 ### API
 A possibility to send a request to the Pi.Alert backend via different ways.
-Currently the API offers the possibility to query 3 things:
+Currently the API offers the possibility to query 4 things:
+  - System status (Counts all, online, offline, archived and new devices).
   - All online devices (MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port).
   - All offline devices (MAC, Name, Vendor, LastIP, Infrastructure, Infrastructure_port)
   - Information about a specific device (all information, without events and presence)